-Cyberethics is a code of behaviour for using the Internet.
-We have seen what does hacker and their type are above.
+Cyberethics is a code of behavior for using the Internet.
+We have seen what hackers and their types are.
 Now, we will look into other terminologies related to cyber ethics.

-- Phreaker: It is a term coined to describe a subculture’s activity who study, experiment with or explore telephone connection networks.
+- Phreaker: A term coined to describe a subculture’s activity that studies, experiments with, or explores telephone connection networks.
 Phreaking is closely related to ethical hacking basics of the computer since telephone networks have been computerized.
 It is sometimes called H/P culture, where H stands for Hacking and P stands for Phreaking.

-- Script Kiddies: These are people who use scripts or ethical hacking basics developed by others to attack computer systems and networks.
-It is also referred to as script bunny, skiddie or script running juvenile (SRJ).
+- Script Kiddies: People who use scripts or ethical hacking basics developed by others to attack computer systems and networks.
+It is also referred to as script bunny, skiddie, or script running juvenile (SRJ).

 - Hacktivists: The term Hacktivists is the combination of two words Hacker and Activists.
-These people carry out ethical hacking activities such as defacing websites for political reason.
+These people carry out ethical hacking activities, such as defacing websites for political reasons.
 Their activities include political ideas and issues.

 B. Information Gathering

-Information gathering is the initial process as far as ethical hacking basics and investigation are concerned.
-This involves process such as profiling any organization, system, server or individual using a certain defined process.
+Information gathering is the initial process as far as ethical hacking basics, and investigation are concerned.
+This involves processes such as profiling any organization, system, server, or individual using a certain defined process.
 This is generally used by the attacker and/or investigation agency to get additional information about the victim.

 There are different ways through which ethical hacking information can be gathered.
-Some of them are listed below:
+Some of them are as follows:

 1. Use of Search Engine

-It is the general understanding that the search engine will provide certain information about the victim.
+The general understanding is that the search engine will provide certain information about the victim.
 The ethical hacking basics principle about using the Internet is that ‘one leaves footprints/information everywhere while surfing the Internet.’

 The attacker, as well as hackers, use this principle.
-The attacker will gather information about the system, any loopholes in the existing system and possible ways to exploit it.
-Investigator will gather information such as the approach used by the attacker to get access to the system.
-The most powerful search engine is Google, yahoo search, MSN live search, AOL search, Ask search.
+The attacker will gather information about the system, any loopholes in the existing system, and possible ways to exploit it.
+The investigator will gather information such as the approach used by the attacker to get access to the system.
+The most powerful search engine is Google, Yahoo Search, MSN Live Search, AOL Search, and Ask search.

 2. Use of relational search engine

 The relational search engine is different from the normal search engine.
-It gets results from different search engine and makes the relation between those results.
+It gets results from different search engines and makes the relation between those results.

 i.
 Whois Lookup: WHOIS which is pronounced as “who is”, is a query protocol that is widely used for querying the official database in order to determine details such as the owner of a domain name, IP address, etc.